dasalmon99/PumpItUpComp/README.md

 functional needs repair - the waterpoint is operational, but needs repairs\
 non functional - the waterpoint is not operational\\

-#General Approach
+# General Approach
 The general approach I had to this data set was first to drop many of the redundant or ill-defined variables(there are, for example, 9 different columns describing geographing location, where a simple lat and long will do.
 Not much needed to be done in the way of feature engineering.
 One column is created, 'days_elapsed,' which describes the number of days that have elapsed since the entry was recorded to present day.
 Finally, many values were missing from the gps_height, latitude, longitude construction year.
 Missing values were replaced with the medians of those columns.

-The dataset variables are:\
+# Dataset Variables
 amount_tsh - Total static head (amount water available to waterpoint)\
 date_recorded - The date the row was entered\
 funder - Who funded the well\